ar-aman/ar-aman/README.md

 - 👋 Hi, I’m @ar-aman
-- 👀 I’m interested in science and web development
+- 👀 I’m interested in data science and web development
 - 🌱 I’m currently learning python and powerBI
 - 💞️ I’m looking to collaborate on a mini project
 - 📫 How to reach me amanraj02722@gmail.com